 A wise man once said, “One man’s trash is another man’s treasure.”
 As such donating your lightly used items to Goodwill or Salvation Army is always a good idea.
 No matter your race, religion or creed, donating to the less fortunate is an internationally recognized good deed.

 5. Find A Friend With A Truck

 If you already have a truck then you should have no problem getting your dorm or apartment transported back home or to storage.
 Need a friend with a truck?
 GoShare connects drivers who have trucks and vans to college students who need a hand moving, hauling, or delivering large items on demand.
-Your GoShare driver will help you load, deliver, and unload your items for as little as $29.99.
-Download our moving app, available for Android and iPhone, or get an estimate and book from any device at www.goshare.com .
+Your GoShare driver will help you load, deliver, and unload your items for as little as $39.99.
+Download our moving app, available for Android and iPhone, or get an estimate and book online.
 All GoShare drivers are licensed, insured and have passed a national background check.